 A great place to start is teaching kids to identify the different kinds of plants and animals they see around them.
 A book with pictures of the trees or flowers that grow in your area can be a reference for matching things to pictures.
 Aside from being fun, it’s a great way to teach children about the world around them.
 An added bonus is how technology can be used to reinforce these lessons and make them more engaging.
 Taking photos of plants, birds, and bugs and then comparing them to pictures in books can be both fun and informative.

 The logical next step from there is to give them tools, like a shovel or a magnifying glass to use in their exploring.
-This carries the added benefit of introducing kids to using tools in an organic way, which assists with the long-term development of the executive functioning skills.
+This carries the added benefit of introducing kids to using tools in an organic way, which assists with the long-term development of Executive Functioning skills.

-Regardless of the outdoor activity you choose, the most important thing is to make sure that children get enough time outside because the benefits in both the short and long term development are astounding.
+Regardless of the outdoor activity you choose, the most important thing is to make sure that children get enough time outside because the benefits in both short and long-term development are astounding.